TeddouX/Teddy-Programming-Language/README.md

 ## Disclamer

-This programming language is very basic and doesn't have the main features of a real programming language
+This programming language is very basic and doesn't have the main features of a real programming language Since it's very basic it needs semi_colons at the end of each line

 ## Features